-Right now, I am about two months out from my next half marathon.
-I’ve been training for several months now, and I’ve got myself into the right cadence and the right gear for my regular runs.
+Right now, I am about two months out from my next half-marathon.
+I’ve been training for several months, and I’ve got myself into the right cadence and the right gear for my regular runs.
 But, gearing up for a race isn’t the same as for training.

 This will be my 3rd half marathon, and they’re a lot different than the 5k’s I’ve run more frequently.
 I’m pretty excited about it, but how do I make it through all of these 13.1 miles?